mcleanGit/teamprofilegen/README.md

 These are currently limited tests for the four employee types -- employee, manager, engineer, intern -- using Jest.

 As this application is not deployed, a walkthrough video is provided.
 A link to the video is found below and is added to this README.
 Note: I have been unable to resolve a problem connecting the index.js at writeFile to generate the HTML.
 Will require more time.
-Attempted to make the connection through generateHTML helper file, but there are still some issues to resovle.
+Attempted to make the connection through generateHTML helper file, but there are still some issues to resolve.

 The challege User Story and Acceptance Criteria of the original assignment are shown in the following sections.